 TREC Student Spotlight: Nora Stoelting, Portland State University

 Nora Stoelting is pursuing a dual master's degree in Leadership for Sustainability Education and Urban and Regional Planning at Portland State University.
 She is excited about the ways these two programs intersect in building a more dynamic, connected, and sustainable world.
 Nora's background is in garden education and environmental advocacy, and she most recently worked in waste minimization with airport businesses at PDX.
-Nora is thrilled to join TREC to work on education programming through integrating tactical urbanism projects into PSU classes and designing TREC's free summer camp for high school students (read a recap of the 2020 camp here).
+Nora is thrilled to join TREC to work on education programming through integrating tactical urbanism projects into PSU classes via Better Block PSU and designing TREC's free summer camp for high school students.
 She believes strongly in the power of collaborative, holistic, experiential teaching and learning to transform ourselves and the world.

 Tell us about yourself?